aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 ##### Defining a Game Server Group

 When using GameLift FleetIQ, you prepare to launch Amazon EC2 instances as usual: make an Amazon Machine Image (AMI) with your game server software, create an Amazon EC2 launch template, and define configuration settings for an Auto Scaling group.
 However, instead of creating an Auto Scaling group directly, you create a GameLift FleetIQ game server group with your Amazon EC2 and Auto Scaling resources and configuration.
+All game server groups must have at least two instance types defined for it.

+Once a game server group and Auto Scaling group are up and running with instances deployed, when updating a Game Server Group instance, only certain properties in the Auto Scaling group may be overwrite.
+For all other Auto Scaling group properties, such as MinSize, MaxSize, and LaunchTemplate, you can modify these directly on the Auto Scaling group using the AWS Console or dedicated Api.

 ```ts
 import * as ec2 from '@aws-cdk-lib/aws-ec2';